We Answer Frequently Asked Questions About Trademarks

 How Long Does A Trademark Last?

 Technically, your trademark can be protected for as long as you use it in commerce.
 However, if you allow others to use your mark or infringe on it then you may lose your trademark altogether.
 For that reason, it is important to keep your eye out to ensure that no one is using your trademark without your permission.
-For a great example of an organization that knows how to police the market, check out our story on Adidas.

 How To Perform A Trademark Search